JaneliaSciComp/workstation/docs/SamplePipeline.md

 This step is implemented by the [merge.sh](https://github.com/JaneliaSciComp/jacs-tools-docker/blob/master/flylight_tools/scripts/cmd/merge.sh) script in the flylight_tools container.

+### Stitching

+In cases where there is only a single tile per objective and anatomical area, this step is skipped.

+In cases where multiple image tiles have the same objective and anatomical area, they are clustered into non-overlapping groups by the "grouping" algorithm.
+There is currently no pipeline support for stitching multiple groups of images per Sample, so only the largest group is stitched together and blended.

+This step is implemented by the [stitchAndBlend.sh](https://github.com/JaneliaSciComp/jacs-tools-docker/blob/master/flylight_tools/scripts/cmd/stitchAndBlend.sh) script in the flylight_tools container.

+The actual stitching is done using Yang Yu's [iStitch and iFusion plugins](https://code.google.com/p/vaa3d/wiki/imageStitch) for Vaa3d.
+The underlying stitching algorithm is described in [this paper](http://home.penglab.com/papersall/docpdf/2011_ISBI_istitch.pdf).

 ### Conversion to Sample Image

 In many cases, the LSMs that come off the scopes do not have their channels in any particular order, and the order can change with the imaging protocol.
 In some cases the channel order is rearranged by the LSM Merging step as described in the previous section.